a455jldvmsrwll1a/MCOfflineAuth/README.md

 ## Usage (Server Administrators)

-Setup should be as easy as dropping the JAR in the mods folder. :>
+Setup should be as easy as dropping the JAR in the `mods` folder.

 If files were modified externally during runtime, you can reload the mod's `server.conf` and `authorised-keys.json` by running `/offauth reload`.

-The aformentioned command can only be run by someone with either `binding` or `config` permissions.
+The aforementioned command can only be run by someone with either `binding` or `config` permissions.

 ## Configuration